-"You Might Like" playlists are other users' shared playlists which have been selected for this user by the Recommendation Engine.
+"You Might Like" playlists are other users' shared play- 65 lists which have been selected for this user by the Recommendation Engine.
 See 2.2 Recommendations.

 For each shared playlist the client displays the Shared playlist name, the star rating and the member who created the playlist: